saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/how_to_connect_an_iso_image_to_a_vm/guide.de-de.md

 ---
-title: Ein ISO Image mit einer VM verbinden (EN)
+title: "Ein ISO Image mit einer VM verbinden (EN)"
-excerpt: How do you connect an ISO image to a virtual machine?
+excerpt: "How do you connect an ISO image to a virtual machine?"
-updated: 2022-01-11
+updated: 2024-10-29
 ---

+> [!primary]
+> You can refer to the guide [Upload an ISO to a datastore](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_datastore_upload) for more information on uploading elements (ISO, files, etc.) to your VMware on OVHcloud environment.

 ## Objective

 You can set up an ISO library in your infrastructure to be used for OS and software deployment.

-**This guide will run you through the process of connectioning an ISO image to a VM.**
+**This guide will run you through the process of connecting an ISO image to a VM.**

 ## Requirements

-- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/de/enterprise/products/hosted-private-cloud/) to receive login credentials
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- A user account with access to vSphere (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.de/&ovhSubsidiary=de))
+- A user account with access to vSphere (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))

 ## Instructions